Dherse/codly/docs/docs.typ

 ```
 ````)

+#pagebreak(weak: true)
 === Nested local state
 Codly does support nested local state, the innermost local state will override the outermost local state.
 This allows you to have different styles for different parts of your code block.
+This function takes the same arguments as the `codly` function, but only the arguments that are different from the global settings need to be provided.

 #example(````typ
 *Global state with red color*